nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 00.md

 Yep.
 He has a temple sword.
 Sword.
 Okay.
 Alright.

-And then, what's Alwar doing?
+And then, what's Alwor doing?
 Spouse, mostly.
 I have bardic inspiration.
 Actually, we reverse that.
 Mostly bardic inspiration.

 I can use my spells.
 Oh, okay.
 I can't.
 Yeah.
 Jason, what are you doing with your sorcerer?